jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 #### Create the L2VPN instance
 Use the Postman REST call: `L2VPN Service/create l2vpn instance ce1-ce2_vlan3001`
-- Edit the following fields of the call body according to your setup:
+- Edit the call body according to your setup.
+Only the fields with comments below them should be edited:

 ```json
 {